axibase/atsd/api/data/series/group.md

 #### Response

-The response contains information about series in each subgroup, minimal value of objective function in the `totalScore` field, value calculated for each group in the `groupScore` field, and aggregated series for each subgroup as the `data`.
+The response contains information about each subgroup: keys of grouped series, value of the `minimize` expression for the subgroup as `groupScore`, value of objective function as `totalScore`, and aggregated series for the subgroup as the `data`.

 ```json
 [